-In January 2020, privacy journalist Kashmir Hill published an article in the New York Times describing Clearview.AI - a company that purports to help U.S. law enforcement match photos of unknown people to their online presence through a facial recognition model trained by scraping millions of publicly available face images online [52].
-In 2021, police departments in many different U.S. cities were reported to have used Clearview.AI to identify individuals, including Black Lives Matter protesters [106].
-In 2022, a California-based artist found that photos she thought to be in her private medical record were included, without her knowledge or consent, in the LAION training dataset that has been used to train Stable Diffusion and Google Imagen [33].
+In January 2020, privacy journalist Kashmir Hill published an article in the New York Times describing Clearview.AI - a company that purports to help U.S. law enforcement match photos of unknown people to their online presence through a facial recognition model trained by scraping millions of publicly available face images online [57].
+In 2021, police departments in many different U.S. cities were reported to have used Clearview.AI to identify individuals, including Black Lives Matter protesters [116].
+In 2022, a California-based artist found that photos she thought to be in her private medical record were included, without her knowledge or consent, in the LAION training dataset that has been used to train Stable Diffusion and Google Imagen [39].
 The artist has a rare medical condition that she preferred to keep private, and expressed concern about the abusive potential of generative AI technologies having access to her photos.
 In January 2023, Twitch streamer QTCinderella made an emphatic plea to her followers on Twitter to stop spreading links to an illicit website hosting AI-generated deepfake pornography of her and other women influencers.
-"Being seen 'naked' against your will should NOT BE A PART OF THIS JOB" [100].
+"Being seen 'naked' against your will should NOT BE A PART OF THIS JOB" [110].

 These examples illuminate the unique privacy risks posed by AI technologies, prompting the foundational research question we ask in this work: How do modern advances in AI and ML change the privacy risks of a product or service?
-To answer this question, we introduce a taxonomy of AI privacy risks, grounded in an analysis of 321 privacy-relevant incidents that resulted from AI products and services, much like the ones described above.
+To answer this question, we introduce a taxonomy of AI privacy risks, grounded in an analysis of 321 privacy-relevant incidents that resulted from AI products and services, sourced from an AI incidents database [108], much like the ones described above.
 This work is important for at least two reasons.
-First, people are concerned about how AI can affect their privacy: a 2021 survey with around 10,000 participants from ten countries found that roughly half of the respondents believed that AI would result in
+First, people are concerned about how AI can affect their privacy: a 2021 survey with around 10,000 participants from ten countries found that roughly half of the respondents believed that AI would result in "less privacy" in the future, citing concerns around large-scale collection of personal data, consent, and surveillance [71].
+Second, while privacy is one of the five most commonly cited principles for the development of ethical AI technologies [66], we do not yet have a systematic understanding of if and how modern advances in AI change the privacy risks entailed by products and services.